baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 It should be noted that the rotation matrix is a orthonormal matrix as in, when a dot product is carried by itself it produces an Identity matrix and it's inverse is equivalent to it's transpose.<br><br>

 $$ X_{c}=R\left(X_{w}-C_{w}\right)=R X_{w}-R C_{w}=R X_{w}+t $$

+Xc is a vector from the camera to any point in world coordinate frame Cw = Vector from world coordinate to any point

 $$ X_{c}=\left[\begin{array}{l}
 x_{c} \\